myoneflag/design-engineering/CONTRIBUTING.md

 * All these things will make the Jira task, commits and MR nicely linked and tied together with links.
 * When you push to your branch, with MR open, build will be run and you can see failures in slack `#build-notifications`.
 If build fails, fix it.

-4. From your local clone, merge your branch changes into branch `test` and push the changes.
+4. From your local clone, merge your branch changes into branch `app-test` and push the changes.
 Use Git UI
-  * Switch to branch `test`
+  * Switch to branch `app-test`
   * Use `Branch > Merge into current branch ...` command on MacOS Git UI

 or git commands